 GEM Energy’s Evaluation

-SunPower Solar PV panels are some of the top performing panels on the market today.
+SunPower Solar panels are some of the top performing panels on the market today.
 They are so reliable that they are used by NASA in outer space powering the Mars rover, and closer to home on Earth to explore Greenland’s ice caps and fly solar planes.

 All this just adds to SunPower’s acolytes.
 These panels are regularly chosen for large-scale utility power plants for their reliability and efficiency.
-This means they also perform well on smaller installations, producing more energy on less space.
+This means they also perform exceptionally well on smaller installations, producing more energy on less space.